lpillmann/covid19-vaccination-data-pipeline/README.md

 ## Ad-hoc scripts
 ### Extract population data
-Small CSV is extracted from a public GitHub repository.
+Small CSV is extracted from a public GitHub repository and loaded into the project's S3 bucket.
 ```
 bash scripts/extract/population/run.sh
 ```